benzene structure header image

 Delocalisation stability of benzene

-In 1899 the theory of resonance was put forward to try and understand why benzene does not undergo electrophilic addition reactions that we might expect from an unsaturated molecule, this is covered in more detail below.
+In the early 1930s the theory of resonance was put forward to try and understand why benzene does not undergo electrophilic addition reactions that we might expect from an unsaturated molecule, this is covered in more detail below.
 For now consider another piece of unusual behaviour that was observed for benzene, that is the enthalpies of hydrogenation of benzene.
 The hydrogenation of cyclohexene (C6H10) is shown below:

 hydrogenation of cyclehexene